Military Tunnels in the White Cliffs of Dover

 In a forest, air vents for a secret World War II military facility.

-Air vents are scattered through the surrounding woods.
+Air vents are scattered through the surrounding woods, as are other remnants of the recent wartime use of the complex.

 Small building above ground, part of a huge underground secret World War II military facility.